Nadeemdnvw/relynt-docs/files/en/getting_started_guide/hardware_requirements/hardware_requirements.md

 * HDD: 64 GB and more (SSD preferred)
 * Network interface: 1 and more

-We support the following Virtual Machines – *VMWare, XEN, KVM, Hyper-V*
+The following Virtual Machines are supported:
+*  VMWare
+*  XEN
+*  KVM
+*  Hyper-V

-Relynt cannot work on OpenVZ containers.
+Relynt does not support OpenVZ containers.

 Our system has been successfully tested on these cloud services: